Drugs called beta-blockers perform four main tasks essential for people with heart failure:

-There are several different types of beta-blockers, but only three are specifically approved by the FDA to treat heart failure:
+There are several types of beta-blockers, but only three are approved by the FDA to treat heart failure:

-These medications may be taken with meals, at bedtime, or in the morning.
-Food delays how beta-blockers are absorbed but may reduce side effects.
-Follow the label directions on how often to take this drug.
-The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on your condition.
+They may be taken with meals, at bedtime, or in the morning.
+Food delays how your body absorbs beta-blockers, but they also may reduce side effects.
+Follow the directions on the label.

-Beta-blockers should not be used if you have extremely low blood pressure (hypotension) or a slow pulse (bradycardia) that may cause you to feel dizzy or light-headed.
-If you have severe lung congestion, your health care provider will treat your congestion before prescribing a beta-blocker.
+Beta-blockers shouldn’t be used if you have very low blood pressure (hypotension) or a slow pulse (bradycardia) that may cause you to feel dizzy or lightheaded.
+If you have severe lung congestion, your doctor will treat your congestion before prescribing a beta-blocker.

-While you are taking this drug, your doctor may tell you to take and record your pulse daily.
-He will tell you how rapid your pulse should be.
-If your pulse is slower than it should be, contact your doctor about taking your beta-blocker that day.
+While you are taking this beta-blocker, your doctor may tell you to take and record your pulse daily.
+They’ll tell you how rapid your pulse should be.
+If your pulse is slower than it should be or your blood pressure is less than 100, call your doctor about taking your beta-blocker that day.

-Never stop taking your medication without speaking to your doctor first, even if you feel that it is not working.
-When you start taking beta-blockers, your heart failure symptoms may become slightly worse while your heart adjusts to the medication.
-This is a normal effect, but let your doctor or nurse know if you become extremely tired, gain more than 5 pounds, have trouble breathing, or have other signs of congestion or swelling.
+Never stop taking your medicine without speaking to your doctor first, even if you feel that it’s not working.
+When you start taking beta-blockers, your heart failure symptoms may become a bit worse while your heart adjusts to the medication.
+This is normal, but let your doctor or nurse know if you become extremely tired, gain more than 5 pounds, have trouble breathing, or have other signs of congestion or swelling.
 Once your heart adjusts, you will feel better.

-Dizziness or lightheadedness.
-This side effect may be strongest when you get out of bed or rise from a chair.
+Dizziness or lightheadedness: This may be strongest when you get out of bed or get up from a chair.
 Get up more slowly.
-Contact your doctor or nurse if these symptoms persist or are severe.
+Call your doctor or nurse if these symptoms don't go away or are severe.

-Also contact your doctor or nurse if you have any other symptoms that cause concern.
+Also call your doctor or nurse if you have any other symptoms that cause concern.